FabianAndradeLozano/Genome-Browser-Course/_sources/about.rst.txt

 Outline
 ============

-This NGS Web-base Genome Browser course will train participants to understand the basics principles of a genome browser, and use UCSC and Esenmbl Genome Browsers.
+This Genome Browser course will train participants to understand the basics principles of the main web browser as UCSC, Ensembl, and the local browser IGV.

 .. _home-page-learning: